 Paris is, of course, all about flea markets.
 Most people who have visited, or who love Paris have heard of the Marchés aux Puces – the flea markets.
 Yes, the must visit flea market is the one at St Ouen.
 But Sandy Price has found a range of Paris flea markets (and indeed flea markets throughout France) to get you out and about among the locals, and shopping up a storm.

-The Ultimate Paris Address Book is your insider address book to Paris with 90+ pages and 340 listings of places to sleep, eat, shop and stay.
-Listed by arrondissement, and with a section at the back for your own special finds, The Ultimate Paris Address Book is the perfect accompaniment to a traditional guide book to plan your trip to Paris.
+The Ultimate Paris Address Book 2023 is your insider address book to Paris with 100+ pages and almost 500 listings of places to sleep, eat, shop and stay.
+Listed by arrondissement, and with a section at the back for your own special finds, The Ultimate Paris Address Book 2023 is the perfect accompaniment to a traditional guide book to plan your trip to Paris.
 From where to find a charming country lane in the middle of Paris to the latest hip eatery in a fashionable arrondissement.
 Each entry includes a website address or phone number as well as brief description of what to expect if you visit.